How to become a professional gamer: Ozzy's story

 Alongside his gaming, Ozzy is studying law.
 Egaming, like any sport, is very competitive.
 It takes a lot of commitment and may not be an option for Ozzy's whole working life.
 He is studying to help keep his options open for the future.

-What to expect if you're a professional gamer
+What to expect if you want to become a professional gamer

 To become a professional gamer, like Ozzy, you will need a lot of skill, dedication and perseverance.
 It is very competitive.
 There are lots of other jobs in the games industry you could also explore, such as being a computer games tester, a computer games designer or a software developer.